 Built in the style of a sturdy stone castle with tall crenellations and Gothic flourishes, this grand Victorian mansion was originally the home of an early Victorian MP.
 Castell Deudraeth is now a boutique hotel within the Portmeirion estate.
 Even if you’re not staying, you can drop in for lunch in the stylish conservatory brasserie.

 Plas Rhianfa, Anglesey

-Sir John Hay Williams, Baronet of Bodelwyddan, loved French chateaus so much that he commissioned one for his wife, Lady Sarah – only instead of standing in the Loire Valley, his creation, Plas Rhianfa (AA 4 Stars), gazes out over the Menai Strait.
-Completed in the 1850s, it’s now a hotel called Château Rhianfa, with 22 elegant bedrooms and two self-catering cottages.
+Sir John Hay Williams, Baronet of Bodelwyddan, loved French chateaus so much that he commissioned one for his wife, Lady Sarah – only instead of standing in the Loire Valley, his creation, Plas Rhianfa, gazes out over the Menai Strait.
+Completed in the 1850s, it’s now a hotel called Château Rhianfa (AA 4 Stars), with 22 elegant bedrooms and two self-catering cottages.

 Cardigan Castle, Ceredigion

 Until recently, Cardigan Castle was in desperate need of repair, but a community project stepped in to give it the overhaul it deserves.
-From spring 2015 you'll be able to stay at Castle Green House, an elegant Regency house within the 13th century castle walls – newly restored, it’s been turned into luxurious self-catering apartments.
+Castle Green House is an elegant Regency house within the 13th century castle walls.
+Recently restored, it’s been turned into two luxurious self-catering apartments.
 Ty Castell offers contemporary, river-view B&B rooms if you fancy a treat.
 Both options include free entry to the castle.

 Roch Castle, Pembrokeshire

 Sat high on a hilltop, Roch Castle has incredible panoramic views over St Brides Bay and Preseli Hills and six characterful rooms.
 There's a seamless mix of historic structure with contemporary decor and all the mod-cons you could need.
 Tuck in to the traditional Welsh breakfast before exploring the nearby sights – St Davids, Skomer Island and the numerous hills and beaches.